-Allegheny County is one of more than 30 juvenile jurisdictions in Pennsylvania to fully implement the Pennsylvania Detention Risk Assessment Instrument (PaDRAI).
+Allegheny County is one of approximately forty juvenile jurisdictions in Pennsylvania to fully implement the Pennsylvania Detention Risk Assessment Instrument (PaDRAI).
 The PaDRAI is a validated structured decision-making tool that predicts: (1) the juvenile's risk to reoffend while awaiting a Court hearing and (2) the juvenile's risk to fail to appear for the Court hearing.
 The tool accurately predicts these risk factors at a rate of over 90%.
-Probation officers use this tool to determine if juveniles should be placed into detention, released to an alternative to detention, or released to parents prior to the hearing.
+Probation officers use this tool to help determine if juveniles should be placed into detention, released to an alternative to detention, or released to parents prior to the hearing.
 Allegheny County's policy requires that the PaDRAI be completed on new charges, violations of probation, and warrants.
+There was a substantial increase in PaDRAIs in 2023 as the criteria changed to completing a PaDRAI for every new allegation received.
 Because no tool can address every possible scenario, the PaDRAI may be overridden.
 Mandatory detentions apply to categories of offenses or specific circumstances for which local policy/judicial directive requires the use of secure detention.
 Discretionary overrides apply to mitigating or aggravating factors that support decisions that fall outside of established point ranges or guidelines.